 - Talk to your dentist about a self-pay discount or payment plan

 - Ask about pain medication for the recovery period

 What is the average age for wisdom tooth removal?

 The average age for wisdom tooth removal is between 17 and 25 years old.

 Your wisdom teeth are located in the very back of your mouth.
 You can expect some soreness after an extraction.
 The dentist must use a tool to keep your mouth open during the procedure.
 This can contribute to the discomfort.
 Expect some soreness in your jaw and gum area.

-It is important to visit your dentist regularly to find out the status of your wisdom teeth.
+It is important to visit your Emergency dentist regularly to find out the status of your wisdom teeth.
 Adolescents and young adults can get extraction or surgery before wisdom teeth cause pain and dental problems.
 Some people can keep their wisdom teeth.
 You may, however, need an extraction or oral surgery to remove them.
 Make an appointment with an Emergency Dentist to get a thorough wisdom tooth exam.